fionngavin48/SHOOTERGAME/README.md

 # Overview

 This is a fully 3D, first-person shooter (FPS) game built in Unity using C#.
-This personal project showcases mechanics including:
+This personal project showcases:

 ✅ Custom 3D models for the player and weapons made in Blender.